 To meet the intensifying challenges of tomorrow, it is essential that today’s students develop the advanced skills and understandings necessary to be a literate person in the 21st century.
 This requires that they undertake close, attentive reading necessary to enjoy complex works of literature, seek engagement with informational text that builds knowledge, enlarges experience, and broadens worldviews, and evaluate information available in print and digitally.
 Students also must be able to communicate in both writing and speaking with reasoned thought, logical argument, and creative expression.

 Who should attend?
-Partnerships in Comprehensive Literacy (PCL) Coaches, Coach Candidates, Administrators, Classroom Teachers, Title 1 Teachers, Special Education Teachers, Curriculum Directors, AEA Consultants, AEA Chief Administrators, and Superintendents.
+Partnerships in Comprehensive Literacy (PCL) Coaches, Coach Candidates, Administrators, Classroom Teachers, Title 1 Teachers, interventionists, Special Education Teachers, Curriculum Directors, AEA Consultants, AEA Chief Administrators, and Superintendents and others!

 If your school, district, or AEA is ready to join the PCL Network and make the commitment to prepare a coach, application forms are available at www.uni.edu/coe/pcl/forms.
 Please note that the application deadline is April 18.